guihen01/DockerLibr/README.md

 | DockerREpInfos              |  : Returns the details informations on the repository (idname/repname)
 |-----------------------------|
 |  DockerWrToJson             |  Write informations obtained from Docker Hub to a file (format json)
+|  DockerWrToTxt              |  Write informations obtained from Docker Hub to a file (format txt)

 # Method DockerPullCount